softwareQinc/nvim-sq/README.md

 ### Terminal

-Install a terminal application with TrueColor support.
+Install a terminal application with TrueColor support, as the vanilla macOS Terminal application does not support TrueColor.
 On macOS, install, e.g., [iTerm2](https://iterm2.com) via [Homebrew](https://brew.sh) with

 ```shell
 brew install iterm2
 ```

-as the vanilla macOS Terminal application does not support TrueColor.

 ### Fonts